How to integrate ChatGPT with Zendesk in 2026: The complete guide

 Method 1: Use Zendesk's built-in AI agents

 The most direct option is to use the tools Zendesk gives you right out of the box.
-Zendesk has its own AI features, including AI agents that are powered by OpenAI's models.
-This is the "native" solution, and since it’s built right in, it can offer generative replies, scan your knowledge base for answers, and sometimes even resolve tickets on its own.
+Zendesk has its own powerful AI features, including AI agents that are powered by OpenAI's models.
+This is the "native" solution, and since it’s built right in, it offers seamless generative replies, scans your knowledge base for answers, and resolves tickets efficiently.

 The cost breakdown